Course Offerings (Fall 2018)

 Section 1: TTh 3:00-4:20 Blakley

 Section 3: MWF 3:30-4:20 Staff

 Classical and recent theories of obligation and value, including works of philosophers such as Plato, Aristotle, Kant, Hume, and Nietzsche; topics including freedom, rights, justification of moral judgments.

-PHIL 2033: History of Ancient and Medieval Philosophy
+*PHIL 2033 Introduction to Ancient and Medieval Philosophy

 PHIL 3001: Existentialism

-Basic themes of existentialist philosophy; the works of Kierkegaard, Nietzsche, Jaspers, and Heidegger.
+Basic themes of existentialist philosophy; the works of Kierkegaard, Nietzsche, Jaspers, Heidegger,

 PHIL 4922: Plato